elcicd/el-CICD-docs/developer-guide.md

 One example where a Custom OKD Template might be used is for a ConfigMap that changes values from one environment to the next.
 Without a template in this situation, a copy of the ConfigMap would need to be provided in each [Environment Directory](#environment-directories).

+## Patching OKD Templates

+To keep deployment configurations simple and following the [DRY principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), el-CICD makes extensive use of a unique strategy of patching [managed OKD Templates](#managed-okd-templates) using [`kustomize`](https://kustomize.io/).
+When deploying a microservice, the process will be:

+1. Read in the microservice's [`template-defs`](#template-defs) file describing
+   1. The OKD Templates to process
+   1. Each Template's optional patch file
+   1. Each Template's parameter values
+1. Patch all OKD Templates
+1. Process all OKD Templates

-## kustomize.patch
+### kustomize.patch

-The Managed OKD Templates are bare bones templates, only setting most basic values.
-For many of the templates, e.g. `route-template` or `hpa-template` this is sufficient most of the time.
-For the `dc-svc-template`, which defines a basic DeploymentConfig and Service pair, and the `cronjob-template`, which defines a basic CronJob, these bare bones templates are almost always insufficient.
-Depending on the microservice's needs, one or more of environment variables, volumes, volumeMounts, readiness and liveliness checks, etc., might need to be defined, and that's what the kustomize.patch is for.
+The [managed OKD Templates](#managed-okd-templates) are completely bare bones.
+For many of the Templates, e.g. `route-template` or `hpa-template` this is sufficient most of the time.
+For the `dc-svc-template`, `deploy-svc-template`, and `cronjob-template` -- which defines a basic DeploymentConfig and Service pair, Deployment and Service Pair, and Cronjob, respectively -- these bare bones templates are insufficient.
+Depending on the microservice's needs, one or more of environment variables, volumes, volumeMounts, readiness probes, etc., might need to be defined, and that's what the `kustomize.patch` is for.

 Note that the file name, `kustomize.patch`, is only an informal standard.
 The file can use any name and extension, but it is strongly suggested that the `*.patch` extension continue to be used.
 For one thing it makes the file and its purpose easily recognizable within a microservice's Git repository, and secondly it ensures that el-CICD's deployment mechanism won't try and accidentally process it as static OKD resource.
-OKD attempts to apply all *.yml, *.json, and *.yml files in the [Environment Directories](#environment-directories) as static OKD resources in whatever environmental namespace the microservice is currently being deployed to.
+Since OKD attempts to apply all `*.yml`, `*.yaml`, `*.json` files in the [Environment Directories](#environment-directories) as static OKD resources in whatever environmental namespace the microservice is currently being deployed to, avoid using JSON or YAML file extensions for this file.

-### Patches Are Applied **BEFORE** OKD Templates are Processed

-This means that all templates, managed or custom, can add, inject, and use template parameters using *.patch files.
-This is a very flexible and powerful tool for extending OKD templates.

-### Kustomize
+### kustomize

-el-CICD makes use of [kustomize](https://kustomize.io/) to patch OKD templates, and combined with Managed OKD templates makes a simple and powerful way to quickly and easily define deployments using minimal code.  el-CICD uses the kustomize binary directly in its build agents, so this strategy works equally well in older versions of OKD which don't have kustomize built into the `oc` CLI binary.
+el-CICD makes use of [`kustomize`](https://kustomize.io/) to patch OKD Templates, and combined with managed OKD Templates makes a simple and powerful way to quickly and easily define deployments using minimal code.  el-CICD uses the `kustomize` binary directly in its build agents, so this strategy works equally well in older versions of OKD which don't have `kustomize` built into the `oc` CLI binary.

-The following sections will give a few examples of the most common uses of kustomize *.patch files.
+The following sections will give a few examples of the most common uses of `kustomize` `*.patch` files.

 #### Adding content

-The examples below will only address the _add_ operation of kustomize, which inserts content into a YAML or JSON file.
+The examples below will only address the _add_ operation of `kustomize`, which inserts content into a YAML or JSON file.
 This always has the following boilerplate:

 ```yml
 - op: add